tsunaminoai/nix-flake-final/docs/secretsmgmt.md

     ```

 3. Create an age key set for dev use if one does not already exist.
+   -  On mac this would be under `~/Library/Application\ Support/sops/age/`

     ```bash
     $ mkdir -p .config/sops/age